rust-lang/rust/doc/rustpkg.md

 then both `bar` and `bar/extras/baz` are valid package identifiers in the workspace `foo`.

+Because rustpkg uses generic source file names as the main inputs, you will need to specify the package identifier in them using the `pkgid` attribute on the crate.

 ## Source files

 rustpkg searches for four different fixed filenames in order to determine the crates to build: